davidtchiu/davidtchiu.github.io/teaching/cs161/lab2.vars/index.md

        ```

 2. Back in the BlueJ project window, click the compile button, and then *instantiate* a new `Triangle` object by right-clicking on that icon, and selecting `new Triangle()` from the menu.
 Once the object is created below,  inspect its instance variables by double-clicking on the new object.
-You should see the two new instance variables you just declared, but alas, they show up as zeroes.
+You should see the the new instance variable you just declared, but alas, they show up as zeroes.

     - It's important to use this moment to reflect.
 Even though you gave these instance variables good names that indicate what they are, they don't just magically get values.
 (Computers are morons!)
 It's up to *the programmer* to assign values to these instance variables, and to keep track of them if the triangle ever changes size.